 "It is unclear whether these are primary deficits or flow-on effects from CAS, comorbid impairments, or perhaps compensatory behaviors, as children with CAS develop their linguistic, phonological, and motor skills concurrently (Alcock, Passingham, Watkins, & Vargha-Khadem, 2000; Marion, Sussman, & Marquardt, 1993; Ozanne, 2005)." p2

-Murray et al reviewed published evidecne for three types of treatment:
+Murray et al reviewed published evidence for three types of treatment: